innovationinsoftware/tf-vault-intermediate/labs/hcp-terraform-health-assessments/index.md

 1. Navigate to your organization's **Workspaces** page
 2. Look for **Health warning** status indicators for problematic workspaces
-3. You should see your `learn-terraform-variables` workspace listed
+3. You should see your `tf-vault-qa-{your-initials}` workspace listed
 4. Health warnings appear for workspaces with:
    - Infrastructure drift
    - Failed continuous validation checks